-The Bachelor of Arts in Liberal Studies program also offers two credit-bearing undergraduate certificates, which can be completed in two to three semesters.
-An undergraduate certificate can be taken as a standalone credential or, once completed, the 18 credits can be used toward earning a Bachelor of Arts in Liberal Studies degree.
+The Bachelor of Arts in Liberal Studies program also offers two credit-bearing undergraduate certificates: Business & Entrepreneurship (online only) and Critical Analysis & Applied Ethics.
+You can read more about them below.
+An undergraduate certificate can be completed in two to three semesters.
+It can be taken as a standalone credential or, once completed, the 18 credits can be used toward earning a Bachelor of Arts in Liberal Studies degree.

 How to Apply

 If you are interested in earning an undergraduate certificate, click the Apply Now button on this page.
-For application questions, please email admissions recruiter Stella Buckner at email@example.com.
+For application questions, please email email@example.com.
 For advising questions, please email the Liberal Studies program staff at firstname.lastname@example.org.

 Online Business & Entrepreneurship Undergraduate Certificate